 Speedmaster Professional 145.022 – Many small changes

 The relatively low price is one of the reasons why it is so popular at the moment.
-As I wrote in part one, you can pick up a very nice 145.022 under $3000 USD on Chrono24 or eBay and I’ve bought one recently myself for much less (only needed a bit of cleaning and a new $50 USD crystal) from a private seller in my area.
-The other reason is that the Speedmaster 145.022 is an amazing looking watch, not much different from the current Moonwatch with its shuttle cam hand-wound Lemania chronograph movement but yet have this vintage look & feel because of the old print on the dials, bit of patina on the hour markers and hands, stepped dials and of course the marks and scuffs it received over time while being worn.
-Perhaps that makes the Omega Speedmaster Pro 145.022 the best of both worlds.
+As I wrote in part one, you can pick up a very nice 145.022 from the 1980s below 4000 Euro on eBay.
+However, an early 1970s piece starts at a bit more (around 4500 Euro and goes up rapidly depending on its condition).
+Another reason for its popularity is that the Speedmaster 145.022 is an amazing looking watch, not much different from the current Moonwatch with its shuttle cam hand-wound Lemania chronograph movement but yet have this vintage look & feel because of the old print on the dials, bit of patina on the hour markers and hands, stepped dials and of course the marks and scuffs it received overtime while being worn.
+Perhaps that makes the Omega Speedmaster Professional 145.022 the best of both worlds.